esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ![Image from flikr website published with a permissive lisence.](fig/identifiable_us.jpg){alt='Identifiable ultrasound'}

-Write code for two approaches that de-identify the ultrasound.
+Write code for two approaches that de-identify (remove the annotations from) the ultrasound image data.

 ::::::::::::::: solution